 About

 I’m a designer with 15+ years of experience in product design, user research, and frontend engineering.
-I’ve worked on a wide range of projects, from electoral redistricting and risk forecasting to watershed modeling and satellite imagery analytics.
+I work on projects with complex data or workflows, particularly those with meaningful impact on people and the planet.

-Previously, I specialized in geospatial web applications as a product designer at Azavea (now Element 84).
-I also spent two years teaching a Web Development for City Planners course at the University of Pennsylvania.
+Previously, I specialized in geospatial web applications at Azavea (now Element 84), and I spent two years teaching a Web Development for City Planners course at the University of Pennsylvania.
 I studied Sociology at Haverford College.

-Outside of work, I enjoy long walks, chasing toy birds with Olive, tinkering with unusual keyboards, and refining my All Genres, All Decades Running Mix.
+I enjoy long walks, chasing toy birds with Olive, tinkering with unusual keyboards, playing challenging games and puzzles, and refining my All Genres, All Decades Running Mix.